As required by the US Constitution, the federal government conducts a census of all people living within the country every ten years.

 Everyone living in the country is expected to respond to the census, regardless of whether they are citizens of the US or not.

 An accurate count of how many people live within the US and its territories allows the federal government to allocate funds for public services, including schools.
-In addition, the number of seats each state has in the is determined by population (the US Senate allocates two seats for each state, regardless of size).
+In addition, the number of seats each state has in the US House of Representatives is determined by population (the US Senate allocates two seats for each state, regardless of size).

 The 2010 US census found that there were 308.7 million people living in the United States, up 9.7% from the 281.4 million reported in the 2000 census.
 Nevada had the greatest population growth rate between 2000 and 2010, with an increase of 35%, though Texas added 4.3 million people for the greatest increase in actual numbers.